-Transport layer receives the formatted data from the upper layers, performs Segmentation and also implements Flow & Error control to ensure proper data transmission.
-It also adds Source and Destination port number in its header and forwards the segmented data to the Network Layer.
+Transport layer receives the formatted data from the upper layers, performs Segmentation, and also implements Flow & Error control to ensure proper data transmission.
+It also adds Source and Destination port numbers in its header and forwards the segmented data to the Network Layer.

-Note: The sender need to know the port number associated with the receiver’s application.
+Note: The sender needs to know the port number associated with the receiver’s application.

 • At receiver’s side: